Azure/azureml-examples/CONTRIBUTING.md

 ### Discoverability

-Examples in this repository can be index in the [Microsoft code samples browser](https://docs.microsoft.com/samples), enabling organic discoverability.
+Examples in this repository can be indexed in the [Microsoft code samples browser](https://docs.microsoft.com/samples), enabling organic discoverability.
 To accomplish this:

 - add an excellent `README.md` file in the example directory
 - add required YAML frontmatter at the top of the `README.md`